danielpmichalski/ansible-from-tasks-to-roles/README.md

 The project holds several subprojects.
 Each subsequent folder being an improvement of previous subproject, e.g. `02` is an improvement of `01`.

+Check the `inventory` files to re-configure connectivity details, if needed.

 Running subprojects:
 ```
 $ cd <subproject_folder>/